aliyun/terraform-provider-alicloud/website/docs/r/cddc_dedicated_propre_host.html.markdown

 Must be consistent with the parent resource cluster engine attributes.
 * `image_id` - (Optional, ForceNew) The ID of the custom image.
 -> **NOTE:**  If you need to use the default image, you do not need to fill it in.
+* `internet_charge_type` - (Optional, Available since v1.215.0) Network billing type.
+Value range: PayByBandwidth: Billing based on fixed bandwidth.
+PayByTraffic: charges by using the flow meter.
+* `internet_max_bandwidth_out` - (Optional, Available since v1.215.0) The maximum outbound bandwidth of the public network, in Mbit/s.
+Value range: 0~100.
+Default value: 0.
+When set to greater than 0, a public IP is automatically created.
 * `key_pair_name` - (Optional, ForceNew) The key pair name.
 * `os_password` - (Optional) Host login password, which can be set later.
 The password must meet the following requirements:
   - Length is 8~30 characters.